crishanks/precious/README.md

 Gollum equal Smeagol

 #greater/less than
-use keywords: 'stronger than'or 'more' and 'weaker than' or 'less'
+use keywords: 'stronger than' or 'more' and 'weaker than' or 'less'

 Bilbo ate more tree food than Treebeard